bibsdb/display-docs/templates.md

 To support this a class ("color-scheme-dark") is set on the html root when dark mode is active.
 See https://github.com/os2display/display-templates/blob/develop/src/GlobalStyles.js#L170.

+### Video

+When using the video template the video will not start in the client unless there is set, in chrome settings, that it is okay to play videoes.
+The default setting is blocking the video to be played.

 ### The admin description.

 To populate the slide with data an admin form is needed.